Game Design Challenge

 GAME SEQUENCE DEMO

-- Show 3 to 9 images demonstrating states of gameplay.
+- Show three to nine images demonstrating states of gameplay

 - Based on your testing: